 |2.9% + 0.3 USD||1.9% + 0.3 EUR||1.9% + 0.2 GBP||1.9% + 0.3 CHF|

-Wix states that payouts are made every Monday and take between 3-5 business days to appear in your account.
+Wix states that payouts are made daily, weekly or monthly and take between 3-5 business days to appear in your account after the successful transaction.

 Take a look at how Wix’s transaction fees compare to PayPal’s below.